fsquillace/juju-old/README.md

     $> JUJU_DEBUG=1 juju -i <package_name>

+### Diagnosis

+When executing a command installed with JuJu, it could happen that some shared library are not detected neither from the JuJu local reposistory nor from the root system (/lib and /usr/lib).
+In this case to get the list of library dependencies for an executable you can type:

+    $> jujuenv ldd $(jujuenv which <executable>)

+In this way you can easily understand which library dependencies are missing and you can install them using JuJu.

+### Sudo access

+The sudo command doesn't allow to easily preserve the variables environment.
+For this reason every time the sudo command is used it will be replaced with su command.
+Therefore, the following command:

+    $> jujuenv sudo tcpdump -i wlan0

+is the same as:

+    $> su -p -c "jujuenv tcpdump -i wlan0"

 ### JuJu dependencies
 Apart the main dependencies (bash, tar and wget), Juju has few other dependencies that can be fixed through the jujubox. jujubox is a minimal script that retrieves a tarball of a package set (awk, grep and xz)